 - 2 cups all purpose flour

-- 6 tbsp salted butter, salted margarine OR buttery flavored shortening, frozen
+- 6 tablespoons salted butter, salted margarine OR buttery flavored shortening, frozen

 - 1 cup milk OR unsweetened non-dairy milk (almond, cashew and soy milk work well)

-- 2 tbsp additional salted butter OR margarine
+- 2 tablespoons additional salted butter OR margarine

 - Preheat oven to 450 degrees F. Sift together flour, baking powder, baking soda, sugar and salt in a large bowl.
 If you have extra time, chill dry ingredients in the refrigerator for 20 minutes before proceeding.
 If not, that's ok-- cold ingredients provide a better result, but it's not a requirement here.

 - Add frozen butter, margarine or shortening to the bowl cut into small pieces.
 Use a pastry cutter or fork to combine the dry ingredients with the fat until only small pieces remain and it looks like sand.